• Skip to primary navigation

 Jump to Recipe

-This chili recipe is part stew, part casserole.
+This chili recipe is part stew, part casserole, and all comfort!
 It’s baked in the oven for mess-free, hands-off cooking that doesn’t’ sacrifice flavor.
 The long-simmered dish is protein-packed with tender ground beef, sausage, and just the right amount of spice.

 If you’re a fan of thick, flavorful chili, you’ll love this cooking style!